patrickbucher/docs/clean-agile/clean-agile.md

 - **Inexpensive Adoptability**: Software ("soft"), as opposed to hardware ("hard") is supposed to be easy to change.
 Often seen as a nuisance by some developers, changing requirements are the reason why the discipline of software engineering exists.
+(If nothing ever changed, hardware could be developed instead.)
 A good software system is easy to change.
 - **Continuous Improvement**: Software should become better as time goes.
   Design, architecture, code structure, efficiency, and throughput of a system should improve and not detoriate over time.